 Difficulty

 Most characterizations of computerized adaptive testing focus on how item difficulty is matched to examinee ability.
 High-ability examinees receive more difficult items, while low ability examinees receive easier items, which has important benefits to the student and the organization.
 An adaptive test typically begins by delivering an item of medium difficulty; if you get it correct, you get a tougher item, and if you get it incorrect, you get an easier item.
-This basic algorithm continues until the test is finished, though it usually includes sub algorithms for important things like content distribution and item exposure.
+This pattern continues.

 A less publicized facet of adaptation is the number of items.
 Adaptive tests can be designed to stop when certain psychometric criteria are reached, such as a specific level of score precision.
 Some examinees finish very quickly with few items, so that adaptive tests are typically about half as many questions as a regular test, with at least as much accuracy.
 Since some examinees have longer tests, these adaptive tests are referred to as variable-length.
 Obviously, this makes for a massive benefit: cutting testing time in half, on average, can substantially decrease testing costs.